mbrandonw/presentations/2017-03-03-the-two-sides-of-testing/two-sides-of-testing.md

 ### A better way to handle co-effects

 ^
+In order to do this, we need a way to control co-effects.
 Inspired by a talk that Colin Barrett gave at the Functional Swift Conference I co-organize with Chris Eidhof, you can simply embrace globals by stuffing them all into a single struct and forbidding access to any global unless it is through that struct.

 ---